pderichs/kalkulator/README.md

   - DONE cons
   - DONE eq (see prepared lisp_eq on LispValue)
   - DONE if/cond
-  - not
-  - identifier support (needed for functions)
-  - lambda
 - MAYB: Cache function results (see field _func_result on LispValue)
 - REFA: function execution contexts use the same pattern everytime when checking for function or numerical value.
 This can be cleaned up.
 - FEAT: Add simple format: bold